FOOD PUSHERS: How to deal with food overload and the mom, family member, or friend that wants to love you with food:

 Learn to say NO politely, of course!
 It's actually quite liberating and empowering once you get past the initial discomfort zone and you also get better with practice.
 Get comfortable with declining food or not joining in with rounds of drinks (or bring a bottle of your own Perrier), and/or making the decision not to attend the invite for yet another party.

-Prepare a series of scripts of what you can, say ahead of time: "I want to pace myself, I cannot eat that, I think I've developed an allergy to that, I got a really bad stomach ache the last time I ate that, I'm trying to watch what I eat more carefully, my stomach feels unsettled," or whatever suits your individual situation.
+Prepare a series of scripts of what you can, say ahead of time: "I want to pace myself, I cannot eat that, I think I've developed an allergy to that, I got a really bad stomach ache the last time I ate that, I'm trying to watch what I eat more carefully, my stomach feels unsettled," or whatever suits your individual situation and comfort level.

 Develop resolve, don't cave in, and realize that you cannot control what others do, but rather, you can only manage your own actions and reactions.
 Be merry and enjoy the company as well as all the great food, in moderation and free from regret later on.